-- the reference frame, - the starting positional coordinates and their reference epoch t_I , and - the reference epoch t_2 for the updated coordinates.
+- the reference frame, - the starting positional coordinates and their reference epoch t_1 , and - the reference epoch t_2 for the updated coordinates.

-Then HTDP computes the displacement vector from t_1 to t_2 and adds this vector to the starting positional coordinates to obtain the corresponding positional coordinates at time t_2 .
-When updating a collection of positional coordinates, the coordinates may be entered interactively one at a time or the coordinates may be entered collectively in an ASCII file.
-HTDP accepts two different file formats, each of which is described during the execution of the HTDP utility.
+HTDP computes the displacement vector from t_1 to t_2 and adds this vector to the starting positional coordinates to obtain the corresponding positional coordinates at time t_2 .
+When updating a collection of positional coordinates, the coordinates may be entered interactively one at a time, or the coordinates may be entered collectively in an ASCII file.
+The accepted formats are described during the execution of the HTDP utility.